MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 #### Don’t: Round the corners of your icon

 Don’t round the corners.
-Just submit at perfect square at 192 x 192, the corners are rounded dynamically.
+Submit at perfect square at 192 x 192, the corners are rounded dynamically.

    :::column-end:::
 :::row-end:::